javacc/javacc/docs/faq.md

 For regular expressions that are simply strings, you might as well put them directly into the BNF productions, and not bother with defining them in a regular expression production.

-For more complex regular expressions, it is best to give them a name, using a regular expression production.
-There are two reasons for this.
+For more complex regular expressions, it is best to give them a name using a regular expression production.
+There are two reasons for this:

-The first is error reporting.
+1. The first reason is error reporting.
 If you give a complex regular expression a name, that name will be used in the message attached to any `ParseExceptions` generated.
-If you don't give it a name, JavaCC will make up a name like `< token of kind 42 >`.
+If you don't give it a name, JavaCC will make up a name like `< token of type 42 >`.

-The second is perspicuity.
+2. The second reason is perspicuity.
 Consider the following example:

 ```java
 void letter_number_letters() : {